-Pressure, according to Cressey (1973) and Fisher (2015) is a non-shareable financial pressure, both perceived and real financial pressure.
-Such pressure, in some cases of corruption in Indonesia, can arise due to greed, the desire to have excessive material wealth government officials/people representatives (Prabowo, 2014).
+Pressure, according to Cressey (1973) and Fisher (2015) is a non-shareable, both perceived and real financial burden.
+This such pressure, in some cases of corruption in Indonesia, can arise due to greed, the desire to have excessive material wealth, among government officials/ people representatives (Prabowo, 2014).
 Cressey (1973) states that financial pressure is a component of a fraud triangle that can trigger corrupt actions.
-Inadequate income can lead to financial pressure.
-Lambsdorff (1999) found that income factors influence the occurrence of corruption, including corruption carried out through irregularities in government procurement of goods/services.
+An inadequate income can lead to financial pressure.
+Lambsdorff (1999) found that that income factors are one of the factors that influence the occurrence of corruption, including corruption carried out through irregularities in government procurement of goods/services.

 Furthermore, Fisher (2015) states that some forms of real financial pressure include burdensome debt, hospital bills, and so on.
-Perceived financial pressures can be inadequate income compared to the results of their work, or the high risk of being involved in legal problems often becomes a justification for committing fraud (Cressey, 1973).
-The imbalance between the income received by the government apparatus compared to the level of family needs at a reasonable level will force them to creatively seek additional income to meet their daily needs (BPKP, 1999).
-Rezaee (2005) also states that inadequate incentives can affect corrupt behavior in the presentation of financial reporting.
-Here, income that triggers financial pressure can have a direct effect or encourage corrupt behavior.
+The perceived financial pressures can result from an inadequate income compared to the results of their work, or the high risk of being involved in legal problems often becomes a justification for committing fraud (Cressey, 1973).
+The imbalance between the income received by the government apparatus compared to the family needs at a reasonable level will force them to creatively seek additional income to meet their daily needs (BPKP, 1999).
+Rezaee (2005) also states that inadequate incentives can contribute to a corrupt behavior in the presentation of financial reporting.
+Here, an income that triggers financial pressure can have a direct effect on the corrupt behavior, and could even encourage it.